Skip to Main Content

 A Proposed Solution for the DEI Fiasco

-The HBR article proposed the following solutions to solving DEI fiasco and perfecting it.
+The HBR article proposed the following solutions to solving the DEI fiasco and perfecting it.
 However, the author just cannot overcome the power of the employer and its insatiable desire to protect itself from employee liability.
 DEI is not in the best interest of the employer because a truly effective DEI would divulge too much internal corporate bad actor activity.
 DEI is merely a cover for protecting the employer against employees who challenge their illegal employment activities.
 Notwithstanding this reality check, the author proposes the following solutions:

 (1) “Identify the DEI challenges before prescribing DEI solutions:” “Too many organizations ‘start’ their DEI journeys with arbitrary DEI interventions that have no clear objective.”
-The author suggests “your organization should start by listening and learning through DEI audits, employee surveys, focus groups, and other interventions that collect valuable data required to take effective action, including disaggregated demographic data.”
+The author suggests “Your organization should start by listening and learning through DEI audits, employee surveys, focus groups, and other interventions that collect valuable data required to take effective action, including disaggregated demographic data.”
 Aka EEO-1 Data Collection Form required by all companies.
-The EEO-1 Component 1 report is a mandatory annual data collection that requires all private sector employers with 100 or more employees, and federal contractors with 50 or more employees meeting certain criteria, to submit demographic workforce data, including data by race/ethnicity, sex and job categories.
-As an employment attorney, having access to the treasure trove of DEI audits, employee surveys, focus groups etc. would yield a damaging blow to employers.
+The EEO-1 Component 1 report is a mandatory annual data collection that requires all private sector employers with 100 or more employees, and federal contractors with 50 or more employees meeting certain criteria, to submit demographic workforce data, including data by race/ethnicity, sex, and job categories.
+As an employment attorney, having access to the treasure trove of DEI audits, employee surveys, focus groups, etc. would yield a damaging blow to employers.
 This author suggests transparency, but no employer will permit this disclosure for fear of an endless stream of employment discrimination cases.
 DEI initiatives will fail for the above reasoning, i.e. disclosure equates with liability.

 (2) “Finding the right specialists:” “While there has recently been pushback in the industry against “one-size-fits-all” solutions, the continuing demand from organizations for DEI generalists incentivizes practitioners to continue offering these exact things, and has no doubt contributed to the rapid proliferation of cookie-cutter DEI firms and consultancies offering virtually the same services.”
 The author proposed more substantial research and vetting of DEI specialists to go beyond the visible list of DEI influencers.
 Hey, maybe I can have a second career as a DEI specialist?
 What are the qualifications anyway?
 The author suggests speaking with the consultant’s references, seriously?
 All the consultants are in it for the hourly fee to charge employers to tell employers what they already know.
 This is circular logic if you accept the notion that employers never wanted DEI in the first instance; it’s bad for business.

 (3) “Measure not only inputs but outcomes:” (the proverbial black box analysis).
 The author notes “…organizations rarely connect their DEI initiatives to the outcomes they aim to achieve, and if they do, it’s often in an aspirational rather than a tangible sense.”
 The author proposes, “[i]nstead, your organization should create tangible outcomes it aims to change tied to its DEI data and develop clear indicators and metrics to know when those outcomes have been achieved… These indicators and metrics allow an organization to hold stakeholders accountable, identify and celebrate an initiative’s success or failure, measure return on investment, and make important decisions to tweak or change initiatives that aren’t working.”
 I cannot stand “corporate speak”.
 This is utterly devoid of reality.
 Nowhere does this author address the actual discrimination cases that are filed annually against the company both internally and externally.
 Company investigations are not transparent, even if you work at Bridgewater Associates.
 More profoundly, employers don’t take accountability for their actions, they cover them up and usurp a denial mentality.
-It is not in the employer’s best interest to accept accountability, produce data and metrics- unless they are faced with an investigation by the federal government, yet the federal government is financially ill-equipped to fight employers and federal courts never want to step in front of the business judgment rule.
+It is not in the employer’s best interest to accept accountability, and produce data and metrics- unless they are faced with an investigation by the federal government, yet the federal government is financially ill-equipped to fight employers and federal courts never want to step in front of the business judgment rule.
 If you don’t believe this reality, you are not paying attention and employers have been successful in their manipulation management by their fixers on K-Street in Washington, D.C.

-(4) “Having those do the work inform the budget for it:” The author states “well, what’s the average salary for a Director of Diversity?
-These naïve decisions from leaders with no experience or knowledge about DEI as a practice result in the perpetual under-resourcing of DEI work, and force practitioners to do too much with too little, and to take the blame for failure when they inevitably burn out…Greater resources for practitioners commensurate with the greater degree of specificity and accountability attached to the budgets we request.”
+(4) “Having those do the work informs the budget for it:” The author states “Well, what’s the average salary for a Director of Diversity?
+These naïve decisions from leaders with no experience or knowledge about DEI as a practice result in the perpetual under-resourcing of DEI work and force practitioners to do too much with too little, and to take the blame for failure when they inevitably burn out.
+Greater resources for practitioners commensurate with the greater degree of specificity and accountability attached to the budgets we request.”
 This one is easy and like the others above.
 One way to kill an internal employer program is to provide it limited funding and control.
 Again, it is not in the company’s financial interest to dump tons of resources to reveal the lurid underbelly of the organization.
 It’s a joke- don’t you see?

 The author of the HBR article closes with these parting yet insightful words, “the DEI-Industrial Complex will persist so long as there are corporations that care more about going through the motions than eliminating inequality and effecting actual change, as well as practitioners that find this acceptable…” I could not say it any better.
-There you have it, even the author of the article realizes the power of the Employer as Private Government entity dictatorship sovereign and DEI has literally no chance of survival.
+There you have it, even the author of the article realizes the power of the Employer as a Private Government entity dictatorship sovereign and DEI has no chance of survival.
 Employers merely window dress DEI but nothing more.

 Conclusion and the Real DEI